-- Inheritance pattern (DMD and BMD): X-linked recessive
+Inheritance pattern (DMD and BMD): X-linked recessive

-Chromosomal defect affects the dystrophin gene (one of the biggest known genes in humans) on the short arm of the X chromosome (Xp21).
+> Chromosomal defect affects the dystrophin gene (one of the biggest known genes in humans) on the short arm of the X chromosome (Xp21).

-- The dystrophin protein anchors the cytoskeleton of a muscular cell to the extracellular matrix by connecting cytoskeletal actin filaments to membrane-bound dystroglycan that is, in turn, connected to extracellular laminin.
+> - The dystrophin protein anchors the cytoskeleton of a muscular cell to the extracellular matrix by connecting cytoskeletal actin filaments to membrane-bound dystroglycan that is, in turn, connected to extracellular laminin.

-- Dystrophin gene mutations and subsequent alterations of the protein → partial (BMD) or almost complete impairment (DMD) of the protein → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells and subsequent replacement with connective tissue and fatty tissue → affected muscles are weak even though they appear larger (“pseudohypertrophy”)
+> - Mutations and subsequent alterations of the dystrophin protein → partial (BMD) or almost complete impairment (DMD) of the protein → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells and subsequent replacement with connective tissue and fatty tissue → affected muscles are weak even though they appear larger (“pseudohypertrophy”)

-- Weak reflexes
+> - Weak reflexes